cchitsiang/awesome-stars/topics.md

 - [dkhamsing/open-source-ios-apps](https://github.com/dkhamsing/open-source-ios-apps) - :iphone: Collaborative List of Open-Source iOS Apps
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
 - [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue with:

+## flutter-apps

+- [nepaul/awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more..
+All you should know about Flutter development!
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
+- [piggyvault/piggyvault](https://github.com/piggyvault/piggyvault) - Family finance management app.
+- [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
+Keepass 2.x (kdbx 3.x) compatible.
+- [dvmjoshi/stuff](https://github.com/dvmjoshi/stuff) - Crud operation with Firebase
+- [tortuvshin/open-source-flutter-apps](https://github.com/tortuvshin/open-source-flutter-apps) - :iphone: List of open source Flutter applications :octocat:
+- [samarthagarwal/FlutterScreens](https://github.com/samarthagarwal/FlutterScreens) - A collection of Screens and attractive UIs built with Flutter ready to be used in your applications.
+No external libraries are used.
+Just download, add to your project and use.
+- [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.

 ## font